-- 12th Grade Reflections

 - Millard Senior Survey Class of 2018 and Beyond

 - Complete Game Plan Survey

 - Complete Graduation Survey

 - Counselor Interview

 - Build Resumé

 - Complete Do What You Are 2.0

 - Do What You Are Reflection

 - Service Learning Record and Reflection

-The PLP will be completed using the Naviance/Naviance Student website.
+The PLP will be completed using the Naviance/Naviance Student website and embedded in required courses.
 Student progress will be monitored and recorded in Naviance by a school representative such as an advisor, counselor, and/or an administrator.
 Parents are encouraged to visit their child's Personal Learning Plan to hold conversations, to monitor progress, and to encourage their child's efforts.